 Performance testing shall not commence until the equipment, system or facility has been accepted by the Consultant and Region as having satisfied the five Day water test requirements as specified in the Contract Documents.

-The Contractor shall arrange for and provide classroom and field training by the equipment Supplier(s) prior to commencing the performance testing period.
+The Contractor shall arrange for and provide classroom (or virtual for H&S reasons) and field training by the equipment Supplier(s) prior to commencing the performance testing period.

 The Contractor shall follow the approved performance testing plan and detailed procedures specified in the Contract Documents.